Region 4 Supported Housing Programs

 - Heartland Counseling-O’Neill and surrounding area: 402-336-2800

-- Due to receiving preference on the MH wait list, several long-term inpatient facilities & MH hospitals also have the ability to complete Region 4 housing applications, such as Faith Regional Health Services, The Link, and WELL.
+- Due to receiving preference on the MH wait list, several long-term inpatient facilities & MH hospitals also have the ability to complete Region 4 housing applications, such as Faith Regional Health Services.

 Benefits for Landlords